Guarrdon/portfolioplanner/documentation/project-capabilities.md

-# Portfolio Planner MVP - Updated Project Capabilities
+# Portfolio Planner - Project Capabilities

+## Project Vision

+The Portfolio Planner is a collaborative platform for tracking, planning, and sharing stock and option trading strategies.
+It integrates with the Schwab API to import real positions while supporting trade idea planning and collaboration features.

 ## Current Implementation Status

-The Portfolio Planner application is currently implemented as a frontend-only React application using local storage for data persistence.
-The backend component mentioned in the initial project plan is planned but not yet implemented.
+**Phase 1 (In Progress)**: The application consists of a React frontend with local storage, and we are actively developing a Python FastAPI backend with PostgreSQL database and Schwab API integration.

+### Position Flavors
+The system manages three distinct types of positions:
+- **Actual Positions**: Real positions synced from Schwab API (read-only)
+- **Trade Ideas**: User-created planning positions (fully editable, shareable)
+- **Shared Positions**: Trade ideas shared by friends (view + comment)

 ## Core Features Implemented